Alumni Regents

 New York: Greater New York City

-Christine M. Lavelle recently joined AlixPartners, a global consulting firm, in turnaround and restructuring services, with a focus on distressed consumer assets.
-She earned a bachelor’s degree in mathematics from Weinberg College of Arts and Sciences and an MBA in finance from Columbia Business School.
-Lavelle is a member of the Northwestern University Leadership Circle’s New York Regional Board and a founding member of the executive board of the Women’s Initiative Network.
-She also is an active member of the Weinberg College Board of Visitors and co-chaired her 20th, 25th, and 30th class reunions.
+Christine Lavelle recently began a career break after four years at AlixPartners in turnaround and restructuring services.
+She earned a bachelor’s degree in mathematics from the Weinberg College of Arts and Sciences and an MBA in finance from Columbia Business School.
+Lavelle is a member of Northwestern University Leadership Circle’s New York Regional Board, is an active member of the Weinberg College Board of Visitors, and co-chaired her 20th, 25th, and 30th class Reunions.

 Full Bio